OpenBCI/brainflow/docs/UserAPI.rst

 Cpp API Reference
 -------------------

-Here we describe only high level API, to get information about structures, classes and enums from low level API check `BrainFlow Core API`_
+Here we describe only high level API, to get information about structures, classes and enums from low level API check Brainflow Core API

 BoardShim class
 ~~~~~~~~~~~~~~~~